RAFI RC 72

 RAFI RC 72 comprises the high-profile Hall effect and mechanical switches.
 RAFI report that the series is “obsolate since 1993” and “obsalate since 1973, September” [sic].
 It appears that RC 72 was introduced in September 1973, and discontinued in 1993.
 This would seem reasonable: each part number range is one position below those of RS 74.
 RAFI themselves state on their website that they produced the first RAFI keyboard in 1970.
 If the numbers in RAFI switch series indicate the year of announcement, this would also put RC 72 before RS 74.

-RC 72 switches fit into crenellated rails with the same rail spacing as used with East German RFT switches; from the apparent age of the RAFI switches, it looks like the crenellated rail design may have originated with RAFI, as an alignment aid derived from the mounting bars of Micro Switch KB and related series.
+RC 72 switches fit into crenellated rails with the same rail spacing as used with East German RFT switches.
+The RFT design appears to be a copy of RAFI’s.
+RAFI’s design appears to be a copy of the mounting bars from Micro Switch KB and related series.
 German patent 6805719U from 1968 depicts a taller version of the mounting bar system, but not clearly what switch type was used.

 A front metal bar on the illuminated switches appears to be heat staked via protruding plastic tubes.This suggests how Omron B2R might work, as those do have unexplained short protruding tubes.